Chart Color Schemes

 Educational outcomes in Goulburn Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-This includes 10.0% in primary education, 8.6% in secondary education, and 2.6% pursuing tertiary education.
-As of a report dated "May 2021", the area has 13 schools serving 831 students, with typical Australian school conditions (ICSEA: 953) and balanced educational opportunities.
-Education provision is balanced, with 12 primary and 1 secondary school serving distinct age groups.
-However, local school capacity is limited at 5.5 places per 100 residents compared to the regional average of 13.3, leading many families to travel for schooling.
+There are 13 schools serving 831 students, with typical Australian school conditions (ICSEA: 953) and balanced educational opportunities.
+The area has 12 primary and 1 secondary school, but limited local capacity (5.5 places per 100 residents vs regional average of 13.3) means many families travel elsewhere for schooling.

 Frequently Asked Questions - Education